 If your doctor thinks you might have a fistula, they will refer you to a bowel specialist for further tests to confirm the diagnosis and to assess the most appropriate treatment.
 These tests may include:

 - Proctoscopy.
-A special telescope with a light on the end is used to look inside your anus.
+A special telescope with a light on the end is used to look inside your anal canal.

 - An ultrasound scan, magnetic resonance imaging (MRI), or computerised tomography (CT) scan.

 An anal fistula will not heal without treatment and there are a range of different treatment options available.
 The first step is to treat any infection with antibiotic treatment.
 Anal fistulas then often require surgery.
 The main treatment options for an anal fistula include:

 - Seton procedure.
 A surgical thread is placed through the anal fistula track and tied to form a continuous ring between the inside and outside openings of the fistula.
 The thread is left there for several weeks to allow drainage and prevent infection, and so help the fistula to heal.
 A further procedure is then needed to close the track.

 - Fistulotomy.
 This is a procedure that involves cutting open the whole length of the fistula so it heals into a flat scar.
 It is the most effective method of dealing with a fistula and is the standard treatment for fistulas that lie near to the skin surface.

 - Fibrin glue.
 Fibrin glue is a combination of fibrinogen, thrombin and calcium.
 It is injected into the fistula track.
 It heals the fistula by causing a clot to be formed within the fistula and then healthy tissue to form within the fistula.